tomdeakin/programming-gpu-openmp-book/proposal/publishing_proposal.md

 # Outstanding Features
 Our book embraces an approach we call *active learning*.
 The text explains the concepts in distinct, modestly sizes components follows by clear examples the students can code to reinforce the material.
 Real learning comes from trying out the examples.
 We have developed this approach for teaching various aspects of OpenMP over the last 15 years in tutorials offered at various supercomputing conferences and other venues.
-We have also used this approach for teaching OpenCL at similar events, focussing primarily on the fundamentals of programming GPUs.
+We have also used this approach for teaching OpenCL at similar events, focusing primarily on the fundamentals of programming GPUs.
 This experience has shown us which examples are best suited for mastering the elements of OpenMP for GPUs.

 A noteworthy feature of this project is the variety of supplementary materials to support the book.
 We will provide an online repository containing source codes for the example programs from the book.These examples will be in provided in all languages currently supported by OpenMP: C, C++ and Fortran.
 In addition, we will create a Fortran Supplement to enable programmers using that language to follow along and translate the examples in the book.
 We also have a complete set of PowerPoint slides covering the content of the book.
 This will support instructors who use our book as a text book.